bjtn1/bjtnoguera.com/notes/docs/web-dev/the-dom.md

 1. Complete [this challenge](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Manipulating_documents#active_learning_a_dynamic_shopping_list)
 2. Do the first 2 sections of [this JavaScript DOM Tutorial](https://www.javascripttutorial.net/javascript-dom/), then do the 7th section

+## Event flows

+Event flows describe how events are received on the page

+### Event bubbling

+This means that the event triggers at the most specific (innermost) target element, and then triggers its ancestors until reaching the root of the DOM tree

+### Event capturing

+This is the opposite of event bubbling.

+The event triggers at the root of the DOM tree, and travels down to the most specific triggering element